liujilongObject/aimg2code/README.EN.md

 **Command line parameter introduction:**
 - `-i`: The image to be converted.
 The value is a string of the relative path or URL of the image.
 Supports parsing local and remote images (http/https); supports passing in multiple images, separated by `,`, such as "./img1.png,./img2.png".
+- `--temperature`: Same as the parameter `temperature` passed in when calling the model, you can customize the value in the interval `[0, 1)`.
+The lower the temperature value, the more stable and predictable the generated content is, and the higher the temperature value, the more creative and diverse the generated content is.
+Example `--temperature=0.1`, if this parameter is not passed, the default value is `0.95`.

 **Configuration file introduction:**
 > *`aimg2code.config.json`* must exist in the current working directory where `aimg2code` is used. `aimg2code` will read the configuration file to complete the task.